Jeffrey Dahmer: Imprisonment

 Upon sentencing, Dahmer was transferred to the Columbia Correctional Institution.
 For the first year of his incarceration, Dahmer was placed in solitary confinement due to concerns for his physical safety should he come into contact with fellow inmates.
 He received ample correspondence from individuals across the world, with several individuals donating money which he spent on items such as cassette recordings, stationery, cigarettes, and magazines.
 Upon Dahmer's request, after one year in solitary confinement, he was transferred to a less secure unit, where he was assigned a two-hour daily work detail cleaning the toilet block.
 This work detail later expanded to include cleaning the prison gymnasium.

 Shortly after completing his lengthy confessions in 1991, Dahmer had requested to Detective Murphy that he be given a copy of the Bible.
 This request was granted and Dahmer gradually devoted himself to Christianity and became a born-again Christian.
 On his father's urging, he also read creationist books from the Institute for Creation Research.
 In May 1994, Dahmer was baptized by Roy Ratcliff, a minister in the Church of Christ and a graduate of Oklahoma Christian University whom he had met on April 20.
 This service was conducted in the prison whirlpool.

-Following Dahmer's baptism, Ratcliff visited him on a weekly basis.
+Following Dahmer's baptism, Ratcliff visited him every week.
 The two regularly discussed the prospect of death, and Ratcliff later divulged that, in the months prior to his murder, Dahmer had questioned whether he was sinning against God by continuing to live.
 Referring to his crimes in a 1994 interview with Stone Phillips on Dateline NBC, Dahmer had stated: "If a person doesn't think that there is a God to be accountable to, then what's the point of trying to modify your behavior to keep it within acceptable ranges?
 That's how I thought anyway."

 On July 3, 1994, a fellow inmate, Osvaldo Durruthy, attempted to slash Dahmer's throat with a razor embedded in a toothbrush as Dahmer sat in the prison chapel after the weekly church service was concluded.
 Dahmer received superficial wounds and was not seriously hurt in this incident.
 According to Dahmer's family, he had long been ready to die, and accepted any punishment which he might endure in prison.
 In addition to his father and stepmother maintaining regular contact, Dahmer's mother, Joyce, also maintained regular contact with her son.
 Prior to his arrest, the two had not seen each other since Christmas 1983.
 Joyce related that in her weekly phone calls, whenever she expressed concerns for her son's physical well-being, Dahmer responded with comments to the effect of: "It doesn't matter, Mom.
 I don't care if something happens to me."